 At the clinic: using your card and paying your share

-If you forget your card, do not panic.
-You can pay the full amount on the day.
-After you return with your card and the receipt, the clinic can process a refund of the difference.
-Note that many clinics still prefer cash, although more are starting to accept cards or QR payments.
+Forgot to bring it?
+Don’t panic.
+You can pay the full amount on the day, then bring your card or certificate plus the receipt back to the clinic and have the difference refunded.
+One heads-up: many clinics still prefer cash, though more now accept cards or QR payments.

 It’s that simple, right?
 There’s no concept such as “deductible” or “In-network.”
 When I was in the U.S., I was totally confused by how complex and expensive to see a doctor.
 That won’t happen in Japan.